 Teaching kids to embroider is fun and easy, and you'll be helping them learn skills and embroidery basics that will last a lifetime!
-These Top Ten Tips can be used when teaching embroidery to children ages 4 through 10 - the perfect age for learning embroidery.
+These 10 tips can be used when teaching embroidery to children ages 4 through 10—the perfect age for learning embroidery.

 01 of 09